Prepared by: Dr. John Tharakan

 - Overactivity of the thyroid gland (hyperthyroidism)

-- High blood sugar level (hyperglycaemia)
+- A high blood sugar level (hyperglycaemia)

 - A tumour or stroke affecting a part of the basal ganglia called the caudate nucleus